zymurnerd/Fixerlux/README.md

 ## What

-An CL app with a ridiculous name.
+A CL app with a ridiculous name.

 ## Why